InnerSourceCommons/InnerSourcePatterns/README.md

 How can you get answers and join the discussion?
 ================================================

-Contribute.
+Contribute!
 If you want to expand your InnerSource knowledge, the best way is to join us.
 We encourage beginners seeking answers to jump in by creating ''donuts'' (see above).
 Anyone can offer reviews and comments for in-progress patterns.

-* [[CONTRIBUTING.md]] - Get detailed instructions on contributing here

 We work together via github, phone-meetings, Slack, etc. Do not hesitate to join the [#innersourcecommons](https://isc-inviter.herokuapp.com/) slack channel and ask to be included in the patterns meetings.

+* [CONTRIBUTING.md](https://github.com/paypal/InnerSourcePatterns/blob/master/CONTRIBUTING.md) - Get detailed instructions on contributing here

 Pattern States